-Further poetry collections have included Life Mask (2005), inspired by the experience of sitting for the sculptor Michael Snowden (whose head of Kay may be found alongside other Scottish poets in Edinburgh Business Park), Darling: New and Selected Poems (2007) and Bantem (2017).
+Further poetry collections have included Life Mask (2005), inspired by the experience of sitting for the sculptor Michael Snowden (whose bronze bust of Kay may be found alongside other Scottish poets in Edinburgh Business Park), Darling: New and Selected Poems (2007) and Bantem (2017).

 Kay was commissioned to write a poem for the Scottish Poetry Library’s anthology of contemporary Scottish poets’ responses to Burns on his 250th anniversary in 2009, choosing ‘John Anderson my jo’, leading to her poem, ‘Fiere’ which came out of a love of reciting Burns’ poems and songs, and a celebration of strong friendships between women.
 It became the title poem for her 2011 collection, the poetic partner to Red Dust Road, her memoir of the previous year, which draws together the languages and landscapes of Scotland and Nigeria.
 As the Daily Telegraph’s reviewer neatly summed up: ‘Kay’s strength as a poet has always been her clear, plain style, and its fearless spoken poignancy’.